-05 Feb How To find The Best Melbourne Psychologist For Me?
+05 Feb How to find the Best Melbourne Psychologist suited for you?

 Research has found that finding the best Melbourne psychologist or best online psychologist largely comes down to the therapeutic relationship.
 This refers to the therapeutic alliance – the relationship between the therapist and the client.
 Yes, this means that research has found that selecting a prospective psychologist often comes down to your emotional impression more so than their practised therapeutic treatment approach.

 A good place to start is to read the bio of the psychologist before your initial consultation (click here to meet our team).
 In your initial consultation you may also found it useful to consider the following:

 - Does your psychologist provide a safe and non-judgemental environment that encourages forthright communication and trust?

 - Do you feel comfort and trust when with your psychologist?

 - Do you find your psychologist encompasses warmth and compassion yet has established strong rapport to challenge you when necessary?